ABOUT

 Focus

-Chelsea is actively immersed in her local triathlon community, volunteering with IronKids at many of her races as well as working and with local track programs in the Bay Area.
-She is committed to spreading the word about the importance of
+Chelsea is actively immersed in her local triathlon community in Colorado, volunteering with IronKids at many of her races as well as working and with local track programs.
+She is empowered by ‘For All Mothers+’, a non-profit building a world where mothers can thrive in family & career.

 Hard Work